-All this bring us to the famous concept of Development Tutors (plant props, pour moi) and when/if trauma happens, Resilience Tutors.
+All this bring us to the famous concept of Development Tutors (which translates more as “plant props” pour moi) and when/if trauma happens, Resilience Tutors.
 I’m all for a good nature analogy.

 The Development Tutors are evidently the mother, the father, the “stars” orbiting around like the brothers and sisters and the rest of the family, friends, neighbours and the neighbourhood with its culture: the environment.
 I like to call it the breeding ground, but you can call it whatever works for ya!